3 years ago

 I decided to add sconces because I couldn’t find a light I liked enough to install over the mirror and prefer the look and feel of a sconce.
 Adding them meant losing the towel bar, so I added a towel hook on the back of the door, and still might add a ring or basket for hand towels.
 Since we have a half bath downstairs, guests don’t really use this bathroom, so I’m not too worried about towels.

 I’ve gotten a few questions about mixing metals, and I suppose there is a right and wrong way to do it, but ultimately, you have to do what you love.
 We mixed brass and polished nickel in both bathrooms.
 All the fixtures and mirror are polished nickel, I added a touch of brass with the sconces.
 This is a matter of personal preference, but I don’t care for gold (shiny, yellow gold) fixtures.
 I do love brass though.
 These Circa Lighting sconces are perfect for a bathroom since the shades are glass, so there’s no risk of damaging them, and they’re so beautiful in person.

 Once the room was complete, it felt like something was missing.
 I’ve always loved Le Papier Studio, and silhouettes of Margot and Buddy felt like the answer.
 They’re so, so sweet, and I couldn’t be happier with how they turned out.

 The towels, tissue box cover, and shower curtain were the final finishing touches, and arrived a few weeks ago.
-The monograms were probably a little over the top but whatever.
-I love them.
+The monograms were probably a little over the top I love them.
+The accent color really pops and ties in with the black and white theme.
 And yes, we love our Tubby Todd products.